prantlf/grunt-plantuml/README.md

 easily, without committing both diagram sources and pictures and sychronizing them manually.

-If you want to just quickly convert a yuml source file to a picture, you can use the [node-plantuml] command-line tool `puml`, which this task is based on.
+If you want to just quickly convert a plantuml source file to a picture, you can use the [node-plantuml] command-line tool `puml`, which this task is based on.